cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P1: "[PhysicsCode]'s like one example or like some [BenchmarkSuite] run where you have like time as a column, maybe exclusive time, inclusive time."
    - P2: Draws the initial sourcing from [MeasurementAPI]
+   - P4 speaks extensively on all the collection factors of the model, starting with "I mean, it's kind of"
+   - P4 "So in that sense, if we are looking at studying performance, for compute optimization, for example, then we will typically try to construct an ensemble that has varying parameters, and would construct the instrumentation so that we are not capturing things that are subject to resource to too much noise or to share resources."
+   - P4: "but there's actually a lot of thought that should go into the measurement process to begin with."
+   - P4: "And then there's a part of the actual metrics that the instrumentation is gathering.
+And this is typically constrained by the architectures to an extent.
+So there's a relationship between the instrumentation and execution environment."
+   - P4: Draws the data sourcing

   #### Data's relation to the domain is part of the model
+   - P4 speaks extensively on all the collection factors of the model, starting with "I mean, it's kind of"
+   - P4 draws the domain, speaks extensively about the application and ties to it throughout

   #### Data is described based on how it is stored